Education and training

 - Mediterranean Dialogue

-The MD was created in 1994, initially as a forum for political dialogue.
+The Mediterranean Dialogue (MD) was created in 1994, initially as a forum for political dialogue.
 In 1997, at a meeting in Sintra, Portugal, the Alliance decided to open selected military training activities to countries participating in this initiative (currently seven countries: Algeria, Egypt, Israel, Jordan, Mauritania, Morocco and Tunisia).
 In 2004, Allied leaders elevated the MD initiative to a genuine partnership to include increased participation in exercises and individual training at NATO institutions.

 - Istanbul Cooperation Initiative

 The Istanbul Cooperation Initiative (ICI) was launched during the Istanbul Summit in 2004, as a means of engaging in practical security cooperation activities with countries throughout the broader Middle East region.
+To date, four countries have joined the initiative: Bahrain, Kuwait, Qatar and the United Arab Emirates.
 The ICI offers both cooperation with interested countries in training and education activities and participation in NATO exercises, as well as in other areas.
-To date, four countries have joined the initiative: Bahrain, Kuwait, Qatar and the United Arab Emirates.
+In January 2017, the NATO-ICI Regional Centre in Kuwait was inaugurated as the hub for training, education and other cooperative activities between NATO and its ICI partners in the Gulf.

 - African Union